 -

-Optional: thin floral wire for antennae shaping
+Optional: thin floral wire for antenna shaping

 🧵 Abbreviations (US Terms)